PhanukornKMITL/PhanukornKMITL/README.md

 - 👋 Hi, I’m @Phanukorn
-- 👀 I’m interested in ...game development, blockchain development
+- 👀 I’m interested in ...game development
-- 🌱 I’m graduated ...computer science and have experienced 8 months of working
+- 🌱 I’m graduated ...computer science and have experienced 2 years of working
 - 📫 You can contract me at phanukorn.khankrua@gmail.com

 <!---